wjegbert/SitRep/README.md

 Because you're too lazy to count, and you don't have any friends to spot you.

+Do you have any updates planned?

+The next version of this app will have a timeout feature where, if your face has not been detected within a certain amount of time, it will assume you are resting and will play .wav files of me calling you various abusive names.

 I'm concerned about privacy.
 What measures do you take to ensure my data is secure and my webcam isn't being hijacked?

 lol